dcomtois/summarytools/README.md

 ```

-## Descriptive (univariate) statistics with <u>descr()</u>
+## Descriptive Univariate Statistics with <u>descr()</u>
 `descr()` generates common central tendency statistics and measures of dispersion for numerical data.
-It can handle single vectors as well as dataframes, in which case it will just ignore non-numerical data.
+It can handle single vectors as well as dataframes, in which case it will just ignore non-numerical columns.

 #### descr() on the iris dataframe